 · Saul, Saul, why are you persecuting Me?
 (Acts 9)

 c.
 Is it right for you to be angry: This is the question we should and even must ask ourselves if we find ourselves angry with God.
 The answer must always be “No, LORD.
 All Your ways are right even if I don’t understand them.”

 i.
 Yes, Jonah was angry towards God, and yes, it was all right for Jonah to state his anger towards God; but he must also repent of his anger towards God.

 2. (5-8) God prepares an object lesson for Jonah.

 b.
-The Lord God prepared a plant and made it come up over Jonah: Just as God prepared a great fish to swallow Jonah, now He prepares a particular plant to shelter Jonah as he waited hoping that they city would be destroyed.
+The LORD God prepared a plant and made it come up over Jonah: Just as God prepared a great fish to swallow Jonah, now He prepared a particular plant to shelter Jonah as he waited, hoping that they city would be destroyed.

 ii.
 We could say that Jonah’s happiness was just as fleshly as his anger.
 Both were all about self.

 c.
 The sun beat on Jonah’s head, so that he grew faint: Jonah was angry with God because He brought the people of Nineveh to repentance (Jonah 4:1).
 The ancient Hebrew word for “angry” is literally “to be hot.”
 Now God would let Jonah feel some of the heat!